 Figure 1.
 The mediation moderation model with path parameters.
-Significant pathways are highlighted in red.
+Significant pathways are highlighted with dashed lines.
 The full mediation moderation model is shown in Figure 1.

 Test of the Model.
 The results indicate that the pathway from challenging behaviours to aggravation in parenting to PTSD was significant, supporting the first hypothesis.
 The first hypothesis was supported.
 The behaviour of the child did significantly affect levels of PTSD in the mother and was mediated by aggravation in parenting.
 The second hypothesis was not supported.
 Trauma unrelated to the behaviour of the child with ASD, experienced by the mother, did not significantly contribute to levels of PTSD in the mother.
 The third hypothesis was not supported.
 The pathway between aggravation in parenting and PTSD was not moderated by the resilient coping of the mother.